aws-samples/eks-blueprints-for-terraform-workshop/content/020_setup/ide/index.en.md

 ### Accessing the AWS Workshop IDE

-The elements needed to access our Cloud IDE can be found in either the personal dashboard page (scroll down to the Event Outputs section) or in the CloudFormation stack output.
+We can find the information needed to access our Cloud IDE in either the personal dashboard page (scroll down to the Event Outputs section) or in the CloudFormation stack output.
 Let's open this in a new browser tab.

 ![Event Output](/static/images/event-output-ideurl.jpg)